mwalczyk/plume/README.md

   <img src="https://github.com/mwalczyk/plume/blob/master/logo.svg" alt="plume logo" width="400" height="auto"/>
 </p>

 A work-in-progress framework and abstraction layer around the Vulkan graphics API.
-Currently being developed with version 1.0.65.0.
+Currently being developed with version `1.0.65.0`.

-## Cloning
+## Building

+First, make sure that you have the latest version of the Vulkan SDK installed on your system and that the `VULKAN_SDK` environment variable is set.
+The SDK can be installed from LunarG's [website](https://vulkan.lunarg.com/).

 Plume uses several submodules:
 - [shaderc](https://github.com/google/shaderc) for runtime shader compilation (from GLSL to SPIR-V)